Modular Medical Integrated Curriculum (MMEDIC)

 Promotion Requirements to Enter the School of Medicine

-Students must complete all requirements of their college and the MMEDIC program by the end of the spring semester of their senior year to be eligible for promotion to the School of Medicine.
-Students who have not achieved a 3.20 GPA cumulatively and a 3.00 GPA in the sciences for all courses taken after entry into the program are ineligible for promotion to the medical school.
+Students must complete all requirements of their college and the MMEDIC program, including 128 course credits, by the end of the spring semester of their senior year to be eligible for promotion to the School of Medicine.
+Students who have not achieved a 3.20 GPA cumulatively and a 3.00 GPA for all science, math, and engineering courses taken after entry into the program are ineligible for promotion to the medical school.

 A report is requested from Judicial Affairs & Student Safety Programs to determine if students have violated University policies.
-A report is also requested from the dean’s office of the students’ college to determine whether students have engaged in academic misconduct.
+A report is also requested from the dean’s office of the schools and colleges in which MMEDIC students are enrolled to determine whether students have engaged in academic misconduct.
 The content of these reports is considered in promotion decisions.
 In addition, medical students may, in accordance with federal and state law, or institutional policy, be asked to consent to a criminal background check.
 For students in the MMEDIC program, this may occur at the time of admittance to the program or promotion to the School of Medicine and/or at other times in the course of the medical school curriculum.
 The results of this criminal background check will be considered in entrance and promotion decisions.

 Tuition for the first two years of MMEDIC (i.e., the third and fourth years of undergraduate study) is the same as that charged to students in the regular curriculum of their college.
 Tuition for the third year of MMEDIC (i.e., the first year of study at the School of Medicine) and for the remaining three years of study at the School of Medicine is the same as that charged to students enrolled in the regular curriculum of the School of Medicine.